H.R. 2555: Freedom of Association in Higher Education Act of 2025

 Students outside single-sex organizations

-They could see campus rules become more uniform, because the bill says recognized single-sex organizations cannot face recruitment restrictions that are not also imposed on other student organizations, unless both sides sign a written agreement.
+Campus recruitment rules could become more uniform, because recognized single-sex groups couldn't be hit with restrictions that aren't also placed on other student organizations, unless both sides sign a written agreement.

 Faculty members